By guest blogger, Cat Murphy

 Create an Outdoor Beverage Bar

-You might already have a bar cart or stand for your outdoor living space, but there’s no reason why you have to limit its use to summertime Mai Tais and margaritas.
+You might already have a bar cart or stand for your outdoor living space, but there's no reason why you have to limit its use to summertime Mai Tais and margaritas.
 Repurpose your barspace to serve warm apple cider, hot cocoa, or hot toddies well into the winter months, and you’ll have visitors flocking to your backyard patio.
+POLYWOOD offers most of their outdoor chairs in 3 heights (dining, counter and bar height) so you'll have dozens of styles, colors and fabrics to choose from.
+Bayline bar chairs shown above.

 Grill Without Regards to the Elements